mhamas/road-extraction-from-aerial-images/README.md

 * Run `python run.py` while in the `src` folder to train the CNN, apply post-processing and generate predictions.
 * All results will be in the `results` folder.

-The project has been tested and is guaranteed to run on Python 3.5.0.
+The project has been tested with and is guaranteed to run on Python 3.5.0.